RX-M/web-public/self-study/ckad-mod-3/ckad-mod-3-content.md

 Quotas are enforced in two different ways:

-<li>Soft</li> - where a warning is presented to the client if a request that violates the quota is made
+<li>Soft - where a warning is presented to the client if a request that violates the quota is made</li>
-<li>Hard</li> - where a request that violates the quota is rejected
+<li>Hard - where a request that violates the quota is rejected</li>

 Quotas can be placed by defining a specification for the quota inside a given namespace, which can be done using <code>kubectl create quota</code>: